 Lodgepole pine (Pinus contorta) is a two-needled pine of the subgenus Pinus.
 The species has been divided geographically into four varieties: P. contorta var. contorta, P. contorta var. bolanderi, P. contorta var. murrayana and P. contorta var. latifolia.
-Lodgepole pine is not only an important timber species but is also a major tree cover in many scenic and recreational areas and on critical watersheds.
+Lodgepole pine is not only an important timber species but is also a major tree cover throughout the Western United States, is enjoyed in many scenic and recreational areas and especially important on critical watersheds.

 3. The Range of Lodgepole Pine

 Lodgepole pine is an important tree with wide ecological benefits.
 It grows throughout the Rocky Mountain and Pacific coast regions, extending north to about latitude 64° N. in the Yukon Territory and south to about latitude 31° N. in Baja California, and west to east from the Pacific Ocean to the Black Hills of South Dakota.
 Forests dominated by lodgepole pine cover some 15 million acres in the Western United States and some 50 million acres in Canada.

 Rocky Mountain lodgepole pine is susceptible to fire; thin bark renders it vulnerable to fire-kill due to cambium heating.
 However, mature Rocky Mountain lodgepole pine can survive low-severity fire.

 Remarks: "It has become naturalized in some areas including New Zealand, and more locally in Britain; in New Zealand this has become a serious problem adversely affecting native vegetation."